camillecelaries/camillecelaries.github.io/_pages/teaching.md

 April-May 2024 : Tutoring ’Tools for simulation (Python)’ for fundamental physics L3 students

+December 2021 : substitute teacher in Mathematics for middle school students

 During all my scolarity : private tutoring for children from 1st grade to 12th grade, helping them on a lot of school subjects (mathematics, biology, chemistry, physics, literature, english, spanish, geography, history ...)